U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Possible Explanation for U-shaped and Inverted-U Scaling

 \section{Possible Explanation for U-shaped and Inverted-U Scaling}

-We provide a possible explanation for the initially opposing scaling trends (inverted-U vs. U-shaped) on easy vs. hard questions using the AI community's previous findings~\citep{nakkiran2021deep, wei-etal-2023-inverse, mckenzie2023inverse} in deep neural networks (DNNs)' and specific LLMs' behaviors.
+We provide a possible explanation for the initially opposing scaling trends (inverted-U vs. U-shaped) on easy vs. hard questions using the AI community's previous findings~\citep{nakkiran2021deep, wei-etal-2023-inverse, mckenzie2023inverse} in deep neural network and LLM behaviors.